List of Publicly Traded Conglomerates and Holding Firms

 | 8 | SPLP | Steel Partners Holdings | Pure Conglomerate | $821.6M | +0.9% | 9.5 | 0.00% |

-List of Publicly Traded Conglomerates and Diversified Holding Companies — Complete Company List
+Publicly Traded Conglomerates and Diversified Holding Firms — Complete Company List

 - 3M Company (MMM) (Consumer Products, electronic devices, telecommunication networks, health care products, industrial products, safety and security products)